-- More than 9 million adolescents (children and teens 6 to 19 years old) are considered overweight.
+- More than 9 million adolescents (children and teens 6 to 19 years old) are affected by excess weight.

-- Children who are considered obese are 70 percent more likely to continue being obese into adulthood.
+- Children who are affected by obesity are 70 percent more likely to continue being affected by it into adulthood.

 - Children affected by childhood obesity at a young age are predisposed to obesity and severe obesity in adulthood.